 Diversity and inclusion glossaries/inclusive language guides are created that provide terminology and identify priority groups as reflected in the Aged Care Diversity Framework with links for further information.

-Standard 2 - Developing systems that support inclusive services
+Standard 2: Developing systems that support inclusive services

-The organisation designs and implements services based on evidence derived from organisational reviews and consultation with stakeholders.
+This standard aims to ensure that the organisation designs and implements inclusive services based on evidence derived from organisational reviews and consultation with stakeholders.